The total guide to mobile app marketing in 2025

 AI chatbots

 You won’t always be around to answer questions from users, but people get frustrated by any waiting.
 And you probably don’t want to pay someone to do it.
-This is where conversational AI chatbots can help.
+This is where a free custom AI chatbot can help.

 AI chatbots allow you to respond to user inquiries 24/7, adding a sense of human interaction to onboarding and in-app support that can improve UX and retention.